Neuromodulator Overview

 Dr. Westreich has a gentle technique that allows his patients to maintain certain muscle movements and preserve facial expressions.

 While low-cost BOTOX deals at a medical spa can be tempting, is it worth the gamble?
 A properly supervised and applied BOTOX procedure can help you rejuvenate your face, while an improperly applied BOTOX procedure can leave you feeling much worse.
-If you are in the NYC area, come in for a consultation with top New York facial plastic surgeon, Dr. Westreich.
+If you are in the NYC area, come in for a consultation with top New York City facial plastic surgeon, Dr. Westreich.

 Schedule a Consultation